Edifier R980T Review: Compact & Elegant Active Speakers

 When it comes to music, the Edifier R980T are actually solid performers stock.

-Without touching the bass knob and simply turning the volume up, there’s some really great clarity here.
+Without touching the bass knob and simply turning the volume up, they’re capable of really great clarity.

-They don’t seem sibilant or twangy when cranked up, but simply present without calling much attention to themselves.
+Avoiding being sibilant or twangy when cranked up, the highs are simply present without calling much attention to themselves.

-When turning up the bass knob, the midrange becomes audible, and is seemingly reserved but clean.
+When turning up the bass knob, the midrange became audible, and was seemingly reserved but clean.

-In a lot of active speakers that include this knob, turning it up results in the bass either becoming overbearing, or muddling the sound to the point where you don’t even want to use it.
+In some active speakers that include this knob, turning it up results in the bass either becoming overbearing, or muddling the sound to the point where you don’t even want to use it.